Cardiac electrophysiology and ECG interpretation

 The sinoatrial node is the primary pacemaker of the heart.
 However, there are additional structures that possess automaticity and thus the ability to serve as the heart’s pacemaker.
 These structures are as follows:

 - Parts of the atrial myocardium: There are clusters of atrial myocardial cells located around the crista terminalis, the entrance of the coronary sinus and the inferior vena cava, as well as cells around the mitral and tricuspid valves, which possess automaticity.
-These cells are not conduction cells per se; they are actually contractile cells which possess automaticity.
+These cells are not conduction cells per se; they are actually contractile cells that possess automaticity.
 Thus, automaticity is not exclusive to cells of the conduction system.

 - The His-Purkinje network: The bundle of His and the entire Purkinje network possess automaticity.